 We based NV for Gupta on packed prices to unaffiliated customers in the third country.
-We adjusted, where appropriate, the starting price for billing adjustments, in accordance with 19 CFR 351.401(c).
-We made deductions, where appropriate, from the starting price for movement expenses such as inland freight and inland insurance, under section 773(a)(6)(B)(ii) of the Act.
-Pursuant to section 773(a)(6)(C) of the Act and 19 CFR 351.410, we made deductions for direct selling expenses (i.e., imputed credit).
-We also added U.S. direct selling expenses, i.e., credit expenses, bank charges, and warranty expenses to NV.
+We adjusted the starting price, where appropriate, for billing adjustments in accordance with 19 CFR 351.401(c).
+We made deductions, where appropriate, from the starting price for movement expenses such as inland freight, international freight, marine insurance, and brokerage and handling expenses under section 773(a)(6)(B)(ii) of the Act.
+Pursuant to section 773(a)(6)(C) of the Act and 19 CFR 351.410, we made deductions for direct selling expenses (e.g., imputed credit, fumigation charges, bank charges).
+We also added U.S. direct selling expenses, i.e., credit expenses, fumigation charges, bank charges, and warranty expenses to NV.
 We also deducted third country packing costs and added U.S. packing costs, in accordance with sections 773(a)(6)(A) and (B) of the Act.

-Normal Value Based on Constructed Value
+NV Based on Constructed Value

-As explained above, Norma had no viable home or third-country market.
+As explained above, the Norma Group had no viable home or third-country market.
 Thus, we used CV as the basis for calculating NV.
 In accordance with section 773(e) of the Act, we calculated CV based on the sum of the costs of materials and fabrication employed in producing the subject merchandise, plus amounts for G&A expenses, interest, profit, selling expenses, and U.S. packing costs.
-We calculated profit rates and indirect selling expenses using ratios derived from the financial statement of LAL Metal Forge Limited (LAL Metal).
-We used this financial statement because, addition to being contemporaneous, it is the only legible financial statement on the record of an Indian producer of identical merchandise.
-Furthermore, LAL Metal appears to have a significant home market sales base.
+We calculated profit rates and indirect selling expenses using ratios derived from the financial statement of Tirupati Forge Limited (Tirupati Forge).
+We used this financial statement because it is the only financial statement on the record of an Indian producer of identical merchandise that did not receive export subsidies Commerce has previously found to be countervailable.
+Furthermore, Tirupati Forge appears to have a significant home market sales base.
 We also added U.S. direct selling expenses, i.e., credit expenses, bank charges, and warranty expenses to NV.